 We want to make it easier for parishes to fulfill their safeguarding responsibilities correctly.
 We have designed this section to have all the information you need.
-It covers:

 Churches need to recognise that the few people who are determined to harm children or adults, deliberately seek out groups or organisations where they can meet children or other vulnerable people.

 The church is particularly vulnerable to these people.
 So you need to create and maintain a safeguarding culture that will discourage them from becoming involved for the wrong reasons.
 You need to make it difficult for them to harm or abuse children or adults if they do get involved.

 If you follow the Safeguarding Checklist which churches are required to complete every 3 years then you will be doing the right things to create a strong safeguarding culture in your church.
 To download a copy of the Safeguarding Checklist click on the following link: download and print our checklist so you and your PCC can stay on track.

 - The procedures and guidance of The Church of England’s Parish Safeguarding Handbook

 - The House of Bishop’s Safeguarding Policy statement ‘Promoting a Safer Church’

 - Responding Well to Victims and Survivors of Abuse

 - Responding Well to Domestic Abuse Pratice Guidance